-Baselworld 2014: Introducing New Dials for the Rolex Sky-Dweller Annual Calendar, Including White Gold with a Black Dial
+Baselworld 2014: Rolex Introduces New Dials for the Sky-Dweller

 Rolex is filling out the Sky-Dweller collection with new variants, including one in white gold with a black dial, the most modern looking version of the Rolex annual calendar yet.